vladsdamnmemory/shop-pay/README.md

 ## Remarks

 The project has been built for 10 hours and includes some extra features.
-Data is being saved on service level and exists while the server keeps existing.
+Data is being saved on service level.

 *When uploading an image, try to hold back from adding a heavy one. `SVG` is a perfect fit for the current API in use.*